 - Did you have to wait a long time before meeting with her?

 Want all these interview questions for pediatricians in a convenient worksheet?
-Get my Finding a Pediatrician printable for free below.
+Join my newsletter and get my Finding a Pediatrician printable below.
 Print the worksheet for each interview so you have all your answers and observations organized in one place.
-Get it right here:
+Get it right here—at no cost to you:

 Hopefully you now feel better prepared to find a pediatrician for your baby.
 You know how to filter a wide pool of candidates into a few you plan to meet.
 You also have the right interview questions for pediatricians to ask, as well as which observations to make about her practice before making a decision.